 Balancing her research and community skills

 Understanding the effects of projects on local communities will be fundamental for her continued interests in research and public policy.
 The engineering and policy implications of deep decarbonization energy systems, such as carbon emissions reduction and transportation solutions, require robust engineering and public policy solutions at the heart of her research interests.

 Research work in labs throughout her time at CSU sparked her interests and gave her valuable insights on energy systems.
 Among several research experiences, she worked with Assistant Professor Todd Bandhauer and graduate students at the Energy Institute’s Interdisciplinary Thermal Systems Lab to help build a test facility.
 The facility was designed as a steam-methane-reforming system, with the goal of simultaneously producing electricity and separating carbon dioxide from natural gas.

-Her internship with the Colorado Center for Biorefining and Biofuels gave her a chance to work as a public policy analyst, expanding her research interests.
+Her internship with the Center for the New Energy Economy gave her a chance to work as a public policy analyst, expanding her research interests.
 She researched existing energy and transportation policies across the country, helping to make recommendations to state legislators for policy improvements.

 Moving forward into graduate school

 She is looking forward to working on her Ph.D., where her energy research will continue to overlap with public policy.
 Her graduate school experience will feature advisors from chemical and environmental engineering, along with an economist.
 The program will explore air quality, energy research, and climate change mitigation, with an emphasis on economics, the environment, and human well-being.